-Segment revenues within Consumer Services for the three months ended March 31, 2024 decreased \$39.2 million, or 28%, from the prior year comparable period, while our segment expenses for the three months ended March 31, 2024 decreased by \$19.7 million, or 23%.
+Segment revenues within Consumer Services for the three and nine months ended September 30, 2024 decreased \$20.2 million, or 17%, and \$91.9 million, or 24%, respectively, from the prior year comparable periods, while our segment expenses for the three and nine months ended September 30, 2024 decreased by \$17.1 million, or 23%, and \$59.5 million, or 24%, respectively.

-Our gross dollar volume, number of active accounts, direct deposit active accounts and purchase volume each decreased during the three months ended March 31, 2024 by 21%, 20%, 23%, and 23% respectively, from the comparable prior year period, primarily from each of the several factors discussed above in "Overview."
-These factors include observed changes in consumer traffic within our retail locations, our decision to wind-down many of our legacy accountholder programs in support of GO2bank, as well as the non-renewal of one of our retail partner programs as previously disclosed.

-Our monthly maintenance fee revenues, new card fee revenues, ATM fee revenues and interchange revenues decreased as a result of the decreases in each of our key metrics stated above.
-In addition, our interchange rate declined due to a mix-shift toward categories of consumer purchases with lower effective rates.
+Our gross dollar volume, number of active accounts, number of direct deposit active accounts and purchase volume each decreased during the three months ended September 30, 2024 by 14%, 18%, 15% and 18%, respectively, from the comparable prior year period, primarily due to each of the several factors discussed above in "Overview."
+These factors include macro-economic factors leading to economic challenges for consumers and other competitive trends that have impacted acquisition at retail locations, our decision to wind-down many of our legacy accountholder programs in support of GO2bank, as well as the non-renewal of one of our retail partner programs, as previously disclosed.
+Our gross dollar volume and purchase volume decreased year-over-year by similar levels during the nine months ended September 30, 2024 for the same reasons discussed above.
+As a result of these decreases in each of our key metrics, our monthly maintenance fee revenues, new card fee revenues, ATM fee revenues and interchange revenues decreased year-over-year.
+In addition, our interchange rate declined due to a mix-shift toward categories of consumer purchases with lower effective rates, as well as a decrease in breakage revenue on our gift card portfolios for each of the comparable periods.